Chris Cowcher, Head of Policy sets out a key policy ambition for Plunkett to support sector growth UK-wide.

 The positive social, economic and environmental impact of community-owned businesses becomes clearer with each new business opening.
 They are creating local employment, training and volunteering opportunities.
 They provide social meetings spaces and hosting a range of key services for community benefit.
 They contribute to the local economy through trade and supplier relationships.
 They reduce the need to travel, protect access to local green space and offer access to goods and services with a lower carbon footprint.
 We believe that local residents should be empowered to save, protect and support local assets; such as pubs, shops, post offices, libraries, woodlands, farms, fisheries, breweries and many more facilities, to create innovative, inclusive and impactful spaces the length and breadth of the country.

-Currently only 1 in 8 projects that contact Plunkett Foundation for advice and support go on to establish a community-owned business in the long term.
+Currently only 1 in 8 projects that contact Plunkett UK for advice and support go on to establish a community-owned business in the long term.
 Whilst there are many barriers that groups will face, we believe that a Community Right to Buy would improve this conversion rate significantly.

 What’s the current picture across all four nations?